 Saturday, April 7, 2007

-Julien Temple's Glastonbury: "Please Don't Piss in the Ditches"
+Julien Temple's Glastonbury Documentary: "Please Don't Piss in the Ditches"

 GLASTONBURY

 Either way, you might have assumed the film documents one year at the world's longest-running music festival.
-That's what I was expecting-and that's what Glastonbury: The Movie (1995) delivers-but nothing could be further from the truth.
+That's what I was expecting--it's what William Beaton, Robin Mahoney and Matthew Salkeld's Glastonbury: The Movie delivers--but nothing could be further from the truth.

 Directed by Julien Temple (The Great Rock 'n' Roll Swindle, The Filth and the Fury), Glastonbury explores all aspects of the UK event, from its inception in 1970 up to 2005.
-What wasn't shot by Temple and his crew comes from previously existing footage, some shot by fans and some by pros, like Nicolas Roeg and producer David Puttnam for Glastonbury Fayre (1972), Peter Neal's take on the early days.
+What wasn't shot by Temple and his crew comes from previously existing footage, some shot by fans and some by professionals, like Nicolas Roeg and producer David Puttnam for 1972's Glastonbury Fayre, Peter Neal's take on the festival's early days.

 In other words, you can't really compare Glastonbury to Woodstock, Festival, Message to Love, or even more contemporary films, like Coachella.
 It's a mash-up of all the above--from Terry Reid to Toots and the Maytals, Melanie to the Scissor Sisters, Richie Havens to, well, Coldplay, although festival regulars Van Morrison, Hawkwind, and Elvis Costello are conspicuous by their absence.

-For me, the highlights are Nick Cave and the Bad Seeds ("Red Right Hand"), Pulp ("Common People"), and Bjork ("Human Behavior").
-(Radiohead's fine performance of "Fake Plastic Trees," unfortunately, isn't allowed to play in its entirety.)
+Highlights include Nick Cave and the Bad Seeds ("Red Right Hand"), Pulp ("Common People"), and Björk ("Human Behavior").
+Radiohead's fine "Fake Plastic Trees," unfortunately, doesn't play in its entirety, though I couldn't say whether that was a budgetary or aesthetic decision.

-Since Glastonbury is a full-on documentary, not a concert film, the focus isn't on complete sets.
-And when Temple does feature songs, which is often, there are a lot of cutaways (he was one of Britain's premiere video directors in the 1980s).
+Since Glastonbury is a full-on documentary, and not a concert film, the focus isn't on complete sets.
+And when Temple does feature individual songs, which is often, there are a lot of cutaways--not surprisingly, he was one of Britain's premiere video directors in the 1980s.

-That means the movie isn't just about the performers, but the millions of music lovers who've been traveling to the West Country for over 35 years.
+That means the documentary isn't just about the performers, but the millions of music lovers who have been traveling to the West Country for over 35 years.
 It's also about the festival workers, the townspeople, the travelers, the authorities, the gate-crashers, and festival founder and bushy-bearded dairy farmer Michael Eavis.

 Although I enjoyed Glastonbury, the reviews have been mixed, and I'm not surprised.
 Those expecting a traditional concert film, will probably want to look elsewhere.

-For a wide-ranging exploration of a major festival, however, this rambling document offers a wealth of riches, including-or in spite of-all the acid-addled hippies, lager-filled punkers, and ecstasy-fueled ravers (and most of the former are nude).
+For a wide-ranging exploration of a major festival, however, this rambling document offers a wealth of riches, including--or in spite of-all the acid-addled hippies, lager-filled punk rockers, and ecstasy-fueled ravers.
+And most of the former are nude, hence the R rating in the US.

-While I enjoyed a few fests back in the day, I no longer have the time or patience.
+While I enjoyed a few music festivals back in the day, I no longer have the time, the patience, or more often than not, the money.
 Glastonbury allows music fans to enjoy the sights and sounds without having to experience the smells and other "fringe benefits" of the festival experience.

 Please don't shit in the hedges.